 NEH seeks new applications in response to this notice.
-You may revise and resubmit a previously rejected application.
+You may revise and resubmit previously rejected applications.

 NEH will provide funding in the form of grants, made on behalf of JUSFC, which is the primary funder.
 Awards are governed by NEH grant policies and conditions.